Kyubyong/specAugment/README.md

 ### Training loss
 <img src="loss.png">

-* Currently, the base model reached almost 500K, while the specAugment model is still being trained.
-* Augmentation seems to do harm on training loss.
+* Apparently augmentation seems to do harm on training loss.
 It is understandable and expected.

 ### Word Error Rate (SpecAugment (top) vs. No augmentation (bottom))